A Massive List of Upcoming Grants All Filmmakers Should Know About

-The Jerome Foundation has a good tract record of supporting filmmakers in New York and Minnesota with innovative artistic sensibilities.
+The Jerome Foundation has a good track record of supporting filmmakers in New York and Minnesota with innovative artistic sensibilities.
 From JF:

 The Jerome Foundation's Film and Video Grant Program is a production grant program for individual film and video artists who work in the genres of experimental, narrative, animation, and documentary production.
 Applicants must reside in one of the five boroughs and must be emerging artists whose work shows promise of excellence.

 An interesting take on granting, Nextpix/Firstpix will fund films with a budget under $250k that are the first or second film by a director and are crowdfunding part of that budget.
 From N/FCG:

 Rather than fund on a pre-determined cycle, we will accept queries from any film that is being crowfunded at any point during the year.
 Once we've received your query please give us 30 days to respond.
 The film should have a positive humanitarian message.